DtxdF/AppJail/README.md

 appjail config -sj php-fpm -a 'depend=mariadb'
 ```

 The `appjail stop` command will not stop the dependencies because the clients may be using the services offered by those jails.
-But, AppJail has a command to recursively stop the jail and its dependencies called `appjail rstop`.
+But, AppJail has a command to recursively stop the jail and its dependencies named `appjail rstop`.

 `appjail rstop` sorts the jails in the same way as `appjail start` does but in reverse order.